Blog

 The Meaning of the South Korean Flag

 A flag is much more than a piece of colored fabric.
 It represents a nation, its history and values.
 It is true that some flags are similar or not very original.
 However, there is meaning behind each of the elements used and it is important that they are representative of the country.
 Take, for example, the flag of South Korea.
 You will notice that it is unique, and unlike any other national flag.
-But what does the South Korean flag mean?
+But what does the current South Korean flag mean?

 The History of the South Korean Flag